 It is important to always monitor your calf to see for any changes in behaviour, these may be a reflection of a deeper problem.

 If you notice your calf has watery poo’s or blood in their stool this is a sign of scours which is fairly common in young calves and is treated with daily electrolytes until the symptoms lessen.
 If severe the vet will recommend penicillin.
-Generally calves do not go off their milk when they have scours but you may notice they are straining to go to the toilet.

-To avoid bacteria growing in calves living space it is important to clean out all droppings daily, and ensure a dry and clean bedding area.
+To avoid bacteria growing in calves living space it is important to clean out all droppings daily and ensure a dry and clean bedding area.

-By Jude Wisken and Donna Wild
+By Phoebe Wisken and Donna Wild

 Edit by Luella Botteon